 I utilize several different cash back programs that save me money on *literally* everything I purchase.
 My savings is usually around $100 each month!
 Here’s what I use:

 - I use Ebates to get cash back on online shopping.
 Ebates even offers $10 free for just trying them out if you sign up through this link!
-I use it a lot since most of my household & pet supplies are purchased through Amazon.
-See more about 5 ways to get the most out of Amazon you might not know about.
+I use it a lot since most of my household & pet supplies are purchased online.

-- Ibotta is similar to Ebates, but it’s for in-store purchases.
+- Ibotta is similar to Ebates, but it’s for in-store purchases AND mobile purchases.
 This app is what I use for grocery shopping or Target runs.
 Ibotta also gives you $10 for trying it out, so you don’t have much to lose!
 Use code HQLCTLT to get your bonus.

 - Cash back card for pretty much everything (in conjunction with cash back apps!).
 I love my Discover It card, and it saves me hundreds of dollars each year.
 You earn 5% cash back on rotating categories such as gas, groceries, and restaurants, and you get 1% cash back on literally everything else.
 And at the end of your first year, they’ll match any cash back you’ve earned over the last 12 months!
 You even get $50 free cash just for signing up if you use this link.